Pep Guardiola believes Phil Foden can achieve as much as he wants in the game.

-City have had little time to celebrate their latest League Cup win - their third in succession - as they travel to Sheffield Wednesday in the FA Cup fifth round tonight.
+City have had little time to celebrate their latest League Cup win – their third in succession – as they travel to Sheffield Wednesday in the FA Cup fifth round on Wednesday.

 That is of no concern to Guardiola, who has now won 29 trophies in his glittering career and is already thinking about the next one.

-The former Barcelona and Bayern Munich boss said: "I learned in the big clubs I was at before, and in their history, when they win a trophy they go and take a shower, and they are thinking about the next one.
+The former Barcelona and Bayern Munich boss said: “I learnt in the big clubs I was at before, and in their history, when they win a trophy they go and take a shower, and they are thinking in that moment about the next one.

 “It is so nice what we have done in that competition in the last three years but in this game we have another final.

 “Away in the FA Cup is always difficult because of how important this competition is for the clubs in this country.
 We can go through to the quarter-finals and that is what we have to do.”